psychogun/psychogun.github.io/docs/linux/Installation-of-UniFi-Video-on-Ubuntu.md

 ```bash
 nvr@nvr:~$ sudo apt-get install mongodb mongodb-server openjdk-8-jre-headless jsvc
 ```
-As we do not want to later on update our openjdk installation to a newer version than 8, do:
+As we do not want to later on update our `openjdk` installation to a newer version than 8, do:
 ```bash
 nvr@nvr:/tmp$ sudo apt-mark hold openjdk-11-*
 ```

-And, as I found out, the installed Java version is too new for this old `unifi-video` installation, we'll have to downgrade Java.
-Thanks to this post, [https://community.ui.com/questions/unifi-video-wont-start-anymore-FIX-INSIDE/297dbfc0-7e04-4a50-92b8-dab4acf50a03i](https://community.ui.com/questions/unifi-video-wont-start-anymore-FIX-INSIDE/297dbfc0-7e04-4a50-92b8-dab4acf50a03), it is fairly easy:
+And, as I found out writing this, the installed Java version is too new for this old `unifi-video` installation.
+We will have to downgrade Java.
+Thanks to this post, [https://community.ui.com/questions/unifi-video-wont-start-anymore-FIX-INSIDE/297dbfc0-7e04-4a50-92b8-dab4acf50a03i](https://community.ui.com/questions/unifi-video-wont-start-anymore-FIX-INSIDE/297dbfc0-7e04-4a50-92b8-dab4acf50a03), it is fairly easy.

+Download `jre1.8.0_271` from this direct link:
 ```bash
 nvr@nvr:~$ sudo su
 root@nvr:/tmp# mkdir /usr/local/java